Answer a few simple questions to make your document in minutes

 A New Mexico Eviction Notice is often prepared by landlords and property managers to inform renters of future legal action if they are not able to pay their past-due rent, comply with the agreed-upon terms and conditions of the rental contract that they signed, or move out.
 Creating this essential notice may help to re-set expectations with the tenant and get the rental arrangement back in good standing.
 With that in mind, in certain cases, there will be no solution, and filing with the court is inevitable.
 Suited for every type of residential property, this Eviction Notice for New Mexico can be used by any landlord with tenants in Rio Rancho, Las Cruces, Albuquerque, and in all of the other cities throughout the Land of Enchantment.

 In general, yes, and you may draft a New Mexico Eviction Notice (specifically called a 3-Day Notice to Pay Rent or Quit) to begin the process.
 That said, as a result of the pandemic, some protections have been put in place for tenants who have not been able to pay rent.
 While the ban on eviction was struck down by the Supreme Court at the federal level, the state and municipal governments in New Mexico are able to create and enforce their own guidelines for evictions.
-Check out the current guidelines for New Mexico or ask a local lawyer, if you are still unsure.
+Check out the ask a local lawyer, if you are still unsure.

 If you plan to legally evict a tenant, you should always serve a Notice of Eviction as a first step.
 Here are a few common situations in which you might need one: